 - Download the Monaco map before arriving; its hilly streets and public elevators are better understood with navigation.

-- Take advantage of Wi-Fi in cafes and museums to upload heavy videos of the port.
+- Take advantage of café and museum Wi-Fi to upload heavy videos of the port.

-- Keep the changing of the guard schedule at the palace handy, one of the most photographed moments.
+- Keep the palace's guard change schedule handy, one of the most photographed moments.

-- Share data via hotspot if several of you are on the same excursion.
+- Share data via hotspot if several of you are traveling together on the same excursion.

 In such a compact destination, a few gigabytes are more than enough for a full day.
-And if you go overboard with photos, recharging your eSIM is a matter of seconds.
+And if you get carried away with photos, recharging the eSIM takes seconds.

 What to see in Monaco without wasting time

-Monaco can be explored on foot in a well-planned day, and having internet helps you chain together the essentials without going in circles.
-With data from the moment you arrive, you can check the opening hours of the Oceanographic Museum, see when the changing of the guard at the Palace is, or book a table at a portside terrace before it fills up.
+Monaco can be explored on foot in a well-planned day, and having internet helps you connect the essentials without going in circles.
+With data from the moment you arrive, you can check the Oceanographic Museum's opening hours, see when the changing of the guard at the Palace is, or book a table on a port terrace before it fills up.

-With your connection ready, take advantage to organize a route like this:
+With your connection ready, take advantage of it to organize a route like this:

-- The Rock and the Prince's Palace, the old town overlooking the sea, ideal first thing in the morning.
+- The Rock and the Prince's Palace, the old town overlooking the sea, ideal for early morning.

-- Oceanographic Museum, with schedules that should be checked before going up.
+- Oceanographic Museum, with hours you should check before going up.

 - Monte Carlo Casino and its gardens, perfect for photos even if you don't go in to gamble.

-- Port Hercules and the F1 circuit, to walk part of the Grand Prix track.
+- Port Hercules and the F1 circuit, to follow part of the Grand Prix track on foot.

-As many visits are day trips from Nice, every minute counts.
-Arriving with active internet allows you to optimize your route and not waste time searching for Wi-Fi between stops.
+As many visits are done as day trips from Nice, every minute counts.
+Arriving with active internet allows you to optimize your route and not waste time looking for Wi-Fi between stops.

 Frequently asked questions

 Not reliably.
-Monaco is not part of the European Union, so the free roaming of your Spanish plan does not apply within the principality, even if you use the euro.
-That's why an eSIM is convenient: it gives you data at a fixed price without depending on which network your mobile connects to.
+Monaco is not part of the European Union, so your Spanish plan's free roaming does not apply within the principality, even if you use the euro.
+That's why an eSIM is advisable: it gives you data at a fixed price without depending on which network your mobile connects to.

-Do I need an eSIM only for Monaco, or is one for France better?
+Do I need an eSIM just for Monaco or is one for France better?

-If you only visit Monaco for a few hours, a small plan for Monaco is sufficient.
-But if you combine the principality with Nice, Cannes, or the French Riviera, a European regional plan or an eSIM for France that covers the entire route without changing lines is more practical.
+If you only visit Monaco for a few hours, a small Monaco plan is enough.
+But if you combine the principality with Nice, Cannes, or the French Riviera, a regional European plan or a France eSIM that covers the entire route without changing lines is more practical.

 Can I use WhatsApp with my usual number?

 Yes.
 The eSIM only provides data and coexists with your main SIM, which retains your Spanish number.
-WhatsApp continues to function with that number; you simply browse using the eSIM's data, without touching your applications or losing messages.
+WhatsApp continues to work with that number; you simply browse using the eSIM's data, without affecting your applications or losing messages.

 How much battery does having two active lines consume?

 Very little.
-Having the eSIM and your physical SIM at the same time barely affects battery life.
-You can leave your Spanish line for calls and SMS only and use the eSIM for data; the mobile manages both with almost no extra energy consumption.
+Having the eSIM and your physical SIM at the same time barely affects the battery.
+You can leave your Spanish line for calls and SMS only and use the eSIM for data; the mobile manages both with almost no extra power consumption.

 When does the data plan start counting?

 Most plans start when the eSIM first connects to the network at the destination, not when it's installed.
-This way you can prepare it calmly at home and activate the data just when you arrive in Monaco, making the most of every day of the plan.
+This way, you can prepare it at home at your leisure and activate the data just upon arrival in Monaco, making the most of every day of the plan.

 Conclusion

 Monaco is tiny but intense, and its roaming can be an unpleasant surprise because it's outside the EU.
-With an eSIM, you have data from the moment you arrive, a fixed price, and total control over the network you use.
-Choose your gigabytes according to the days, install it at home, and enjoy Monte Carlo.
-Book your eSIM for Monaco and stroll around the port with data already working.
+With an eSIM, you have data from the moment you arrive, a fixed price, and full control over the network you use.
+Choose your gigabytes according to the number of days, install it at home, and enjoy Monte Carlo.
+Book your eSIM for Monaco and stroll along the port with your data already working.